 Common Name: Egyptian Rue

-Ruta chalepensis is a Evergreen Shrub up to 0.75 metres tall.
+Ruta chalepensis is an evergreen shrub that can grow up to 0.75 metres tall.

 It has edible, medicinal and miscellaneous uses.